 The following disorders benefit from the cumulative effect of laser therapy:

 Because it is cumulative, each treatment complements the last.
 Acute injuries may require daily treatments until your vet determines it is time to taper treatments.
 Chronic conditions may need several initial treatments before beginning a maintenance protocol.
-Adobe Veterinary Center is proud to offer portable equine laser therapy so treatment can happen at the location of your choice.
 Give us a call at 520-546-8387 to schedule a consultation to determine if equine laser therapy would benefit your equine athletes.

 Closed on: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, Christmas Eve at 2 pm, Christmas Day

 Closed August 6th, 2022

 Our practice is unique in that we provide medical care to multiple species in the greater Tucson area.
 Three of our veterinarians specialize in the care of dogs and cats and the other three veterinarians specialize in the care of horses and livestock.